SatvikS3638/linuxfoam/README.md

 # linuxfoam
-This repository hosts the github pages documentation of the "Guide to installation of WSL, Linux, OpenFOAM &amp; Python on a completely offline system."
+This repository hosts the github pages documentation of the "Guide to installation of WSL, OpenFOAM &amp; Python on a completely offline system."